 The studentships will cover tuition fees and provide an annual tax-free stipend of £15,000 for three years, subject to satisfactory progress.
 Applications are welcome from strong UK and International students.

 Applicants should hold or expect to obtain a good honours degree (2:1 or above) and/or Masters level qualification in a relevant discipline, as well as a demonstrable understanding of the area; further details of the expected background may appear in the specific project details.
 International students would be subject to the standard entry criteria relating to English language ability, ATAS clearance and, when relevant, Tier 4 procedures.

-Applicants can apply online for this opportunity.
-Please use the Funded PhD full time online application form.
-When asked to specify funding select “other” and enter the relevant studentship code given against the topic of project that you applying for in the field required.
-You should also ensure that you add the studentship code as well as the title of the topic or project on the proposal that you will need to upload when applying.
-If you would like to apply for more than one project, you will need to complete a further application form and specify the relevant title and code for each application to a topic or project.
-Please note that applications for funded studentships that do not quote the studentship title AND the Project ID on the proposal will be invalid and your application may not be considered for the appropriate funding.
+Applicants should apply online for this opportunity.
+Please use the PhD full time online application form.
+When asked to specify funding select “other” and enter ‘RDS’ and the title of the PhD project that you are applying for.
+You should ensure that you clearly indicate that you are applying for an RDS Studentship and the title of the topic or project on the proposal that you will need to upload when applying.
+If you would like to apply for more than one project, you will need to complete a further application form and specify the relevant title for each application to a topic or project.
+Applications for funded studentships that do not clearly indicate that the application is for an RDS Studentship and state the title of the project applied for on the proposal may mean that your application may not be considered for the appropriate funding.

 As a Teesside University research student, you will join a growing and dynamic research community, allowing you to share your experiences, insight and inspiration with fellow researchers.
 You will benefit from our academic expertise, and be supported through a strong programme of research training.
 You will be offered opportunities and support at each stage of your research degree.